Modal content here…

 Whether you're a complete beginner just starting your cyber security journey, an experienced professional looking to sharpen your skills, or an educator seeking to provide the best learning experience for your students, there's a platform that matches your needs.

-Hacktivity offers a unique approach that combines accessibility with depth, guided learning with challenging scenarios, and comprehensive curriculum design with engaging gamification - all at the most affordable price point in the market.
+As this comparison shows, Hacktivity offers a unique approach that combines accessibility with depth, guided learning with challenging scenarios, and comprehensive curriculum design with engaging gamification - all at $7/month (billed annually), the most affordable price point in the market and a fraction of what platforms like Hack The Box VIP+ ($223/year) or the higher HTB Academy tiers ($1,260/year) charge.

 For great value access to training and hacking challenges